themorlan/openREM/docs/upgrade_linux.rst

         $ sudo less /var/log/orthanc/Orthanc.log

-    If there is an error: ``Bad file format: The configuration section "RegisteredUsers" is defined in 2 different configuration files", this might be due to changes in the installed version of Orthanc.
+    If there is an error: ``Bad file format: The configuration section "RegisteredUsers" is defined in 2 different configuration files`` this might be due to changes in the installed version of Orthanc.

     Edit the main Orthanc configuration file to remove the setting, as it is now in a ``credentials.json`` configuration file.